apache/camel-website/content/blog/2020/10/Camel36-Whatsnew/index.md

 ### Optimizations

-To speedup startup we switched to a new uuid generator.
-The old (classic) generator was inherited from Apache ActiveMQ which needed to ensure its ids were unique in a network of brokers, and therefore to ensure this the generator was using the hostname as prefix in the id.
-This required on startup to do a network access to obtain this information which costs a little time.
+To speed up the startup we switched to a new UUID generator.
+The old (classic) generator was inherited from Apache ActiveMQ which needed to ensure its ids were unique in a network of brokers, and therefore to ensure this the generator was using the hostname as the prefix in the id.
+This required on startup to do network access to obtain this information which costs a little time.
 Also depending on networks this can be more restrictive and delay the startup.
 The new generator is a pure in-memory fast generator that was used by Camel K and Camel Quarkus.

 We also identified a few other spots during route initialization.
-For example one small change was to avoid doing some regular expression masking on route endpoints which wasn't necessary anymore.
+For example, one small change was to avoid doing some regular expression masking on route endpoints which weren't necessary anymore.

 Now the bigger improvements are in the following areas